Rishi222/SystemMetricsAgentByKafka/README.md

 ## Problem

 -- problem the ip change if new ip assigned to system B then system A is not able to connect to system B kafka server.

+## Update on code Date : 2024-06-27

+- start a new branch for Testing purpose.
+- add the new file for testing purpose.
+- use grafana/k6 for testing purpose.
+- to see switch to Testing branch.